Palestinianism: Criticism of hostility to Palestinianism

-In 2021, analyzing American bipartisan congressional attacks on Democratic Party colleagues ('the Squad') such as Rashida Tlaib, Ilhan Omar, Ayanna Pressley and Alexandria Ocasio-Cortez for their having criticized Israel's human rights record, the Zionist critic Peter Beinart, writing in Jewish Currents, rose to the defense of the latter.
-He argues that the allegations of the former, that such criticism was anti-Semitic, was itself evidence of bigotry – 'treating people as inferior because of their group identity' – and takes the form of anti-Palestinianism, which is, he claims, commonplace throughout American society.
+In 2021, analyzing American bipartisan congressional attacks on Democratic Party colleagues ("the Squad") such as Rashida Tlaib, Ilhan Omar, Ayanna Pressley and Alexandria Ocasio-Cortez for their having criticized Israel's human rights record, the critic Peter Beinart, writing in Jewish Currents, rose to the defense of the latter.
+He argues that the allegations of the former, that such criticism was anti-Semitic, was itself evidence of bigotry – "treating people as inferior because of their group identity" – and takes the form of anti-Palestinianism, which is, he claims, commonplace throughout American society.

-The bigotry of anti-Palestinianism, for Beinart, is 'ubiquitous' notwithstanding the fact that, unlike 'anti-Israeli'/'anti-Jewish', the word 'anti-Palestinian' hardly exists.
-Any google search, he found, will unfold an endless number of links associating such politicians with antisemitism, whereas Google yields no evidence that the congressmen he cites – Michael Waltz, Jim Banks, Claudia Tenney, Ted Deutch, Josh Gottheimer, Kathy Manning, Elaine Luria, and Dean Phillips – who repeat these accusations in the House of Representatives, are hostile to Palestinians, despite strong evidence for their bias in this regard.
-Beinart considers that the group of Democrats accusing Israel of apartheid practices or Jewish supremacist territorial ambitions (B'tselem) are simply reflecting an opposition to violations of international law: a view shared by NGOs like Human Rights Watch.
+The bigotry of anti-Palestinianism, for Beinart, is "ubiquitous" notwithstanding the fact that, unlike "anti-Israeli" or "anti-Jewish", the word "anti-Palestinian" hardly exists.
+Any Google search, he found, will unfold an endless number of links associating such politicians with antisemitism, whereas Google yields no evidence that the congressmen he cites – Mike Waltz, Jim Banks, Claudia Tenney, Ted Deutch, Josh Gottheimer, Kathy Manning, Elaine Luria, and Dean Phillips – who repeat these accusations in the House of Representatives, are hostile to Palestinians, despite his claim that there is strong evidence for their bias in this regard.
+Beinart considers that the group of Democrats accusing Israel of apartheid practices or Jewish supremacist territorial ambitions (B'Tselem) are simply reflecting an opposition to violations of international law: a view shared by NGOs like Human Rights Watch.
 Beinart makes an historical analogy between anti-Semitism and anti-Palestinianism.
 There was no term to denote treating Jews as inferior before pressure for treating Jews equally gained some political traction in the 19th century.
 Once they had achieved legal recognition, the term anti-Semitism came into vogue to denote those hostile to parity of rights for Jewish citizens.
 A similar logic applies to the term (anti-)Palestinianism.
-Throughout the 20th century, American and Israeli discourse hardly tolerated a word like 'Palestinian'.
+Throughout the 20th century, American and Israeli discourse hardly tolerated a word like Palestinian.
 It is still unmentionable that Palestinians also deserve equality, and relentless allegations that those who advocate for Palestinian equality are ipso facto anti-Semitic constitute, for Beinart, a form of bigotry.
 The effectiveness of the IHRA definition of anti-Semitism strikingly illustrates the way, thus construed, anti-Palestinian oppressive practices are silenced.